Zasilkovna/WooCommerce/readme.txt

 Please contact us at e-commerce.support@packeta.com .

 == Changelog ==
+= 2.0.5 =
+Updated: The payment method restriction set for the carrier has been implemented in the block checkout.
+Fixed: Packeta information is added to emails even when the order status is changed in administration.

 = 2.0.4 =
 Fixed: Shipping tax was not displayed in the order details (fixed only for advanced carrier settings).